Application Process for New First-Year Students

-Please click here to complete and submit the Current Student Application to University Honors for fall 2018.
-Applications are due by August 1, 2018.
+The Current Student Application to University Honors for fall 2019 will be available by May 1, 2019.
+Applications are due by August 1, 2019.

 Current UMD students may join the Honors College by applying to a departmental honors program in their major, usually in the sophomore or junior year.
 Students should review the entrance and academic requirements for the departmental honors program in their major for more information.